 DISCLAIMER: Please note that although jurisdictions have identified sites for potential housing development it does not indicate that development is imminent or will occur in those locations at all.
 Finally, while sites in the inventory are identified by parcel it does not indicate that the entire parcel is slated to be developed.

 2015–2022 Bay Area Housing Opportunity Sites Inventory

 These datasets include information on housing permits issued by each jurisdiction including the location and affordability levels of the units.
 Location information was obtained from annual housing element progress reports filed by each jurisdiction with the California Department of Housing and Community Development (HCD) or were directly sent to ABAG by jurisdiction staff.
 These datasets enable users to answer questions like how much housing was permitted in Priority Development Areas (PDAs) by year and at what affordability levels, which neighborhoods are growing the most and the least, and whether or not housing was permitted on sites identified by the jurisdiction in its housing element.
-The 2014 dataset includes permitting information on all Bay Area jurisdictions while the 2013 dataset includes information only on jurisdictions with PDAs.

 In order to better understand what housing policies currently exist throughout the Bay Area, ABAG contacted all of the region's jurisdictions to compile a regional housing policy database.
 This database tracks thirty housing policies in six broad categories: market-rate housing production strategies, affordable housing production strategies, anti-displacement strategies, locally-funded affordable housing strategies, other locally-funded housing strategies, and by-right development strategies.
 ABAG will continue to refine and add detail to the Housing Policy Database in 2015 and beyond.